Jaisocx-Tools/Workspace/workspace/ts/www/packages/ObjData/README.md

 ```

+## What is this

+This is just another try to implement a binary data format for objects and arrays.

+## This format info

+The objdata format is not being parsed by chars comparisons, but like in the good old style packets prefixes fixed positions and lengths binary fields with numeric values kept.

 ## For what to use

-1. This is just another try to implement a binary data format for objects and arrays.
-2. The objdata format is not being parsed by chars comparisons, but like in the good old style packets prefixes fixed positions and lengths binary fields with numeric values kept.
-3. Since the JSON format is hardly editable when a .json document is big, and the depth of the nested objects grows, then the usage of the visual tool to edit objects becomes a must, and contents preview can be done by viewing json text when serialized to JSON format, or visualized with a JSTree js browser tool.
+Since the JSON format is hardly editable when a .json document is big, and the depth of the nested objects grows, then the usage of the visual tool to edit objects becomes a must, and contents preview can be done by viewing json text when serialized to JSON format, or visualized with a JSTree js browser tool.
 The JS object remains still the same.